Date: Wednesday, September 9, 2020

-- A full day with an hour for lunch and two 15 minute breaks
+- A half day with a 15 minute break

 - Session activities include short talks, experiential exercises, brief guided meditation (no prior experience needed), group discussion, and suggested home practices

-- Each participant will receive a copy of The Mindful Self-Compassion Workbook written by MSC Program co-creators Kristin Neff and Christopher Germer.
+- Each participant is encouraged to purchase a copy of The Mindful Self-Compassion Workbook written by MSC Program co-creators Kristin Neff and Christopher Germer.

 What may I experience emotionally during the MSC course?

-Why would I take a course on Mindful Self-Compassion?
+Why would I take a workshop on Mindful Self-Compassion?

 - Many of us are our own worst critics.
 When we make a mistake or fail, we often say cruel and hurtful things to ourselves that we would never say to someone we cared about.
 In the MSC course we practice self-kindness, and learn how to motivate ourselves with compassion rather than self-criticism.